jmauricioaferreira/crud-ui-generator-react-next/README.md

   );
 }
 ```
-What this tool does NOT do
+## What this tool does NOT do

-This generator intentionally does not:
+This generator intentionally does **not**:

-create backend code
+- create backend code

-generate APIs or databases
+- generate APIs or databases

-handle authentication or permissions
+- handle authentication or permissions

-act as a framework or low-code platform
+- act as a framework or low-code platform

-It generates plain frontend code that you own and control.
+It generates **plain frontend code** that you own and control.

+---

-Who this is for
+## Who this is for

-React / Next.js developers
+- React / Next.js developers

-Freelancers building internal tools
+- Freelancers building internal tools

-CRUD-heavy admin interfaces
+- CRUD-heavy admin interfaces

-Teams that want consistent frontend structure
+- Teams that want consistent frontend structure

+---

-Getting the generator
+## Getting the generator

 The full generator (including the UI and ZIP export) is available here:

 👉 https://maurifera.gumroad.com/l/crud-ui-generator-react-next

+---

-Notes
+## Notes

-The generator runs locally
+- The generator runs locally

-You install dependencies and run it on your machine
+- You install dependencies and run it on your machine

-No external services are required
+- No external services are required

+---

-Author
+## Author

-Built by Maurício Ferreira
+Built by **Maurício Ferreira**
 Frontend developer focused on practical, maintainable systems.